k4vrin/BorutoServerNew/README.md

 # Boruto API

-an API for Boruto anime heroes using _[Ktor](https://ktor.io/)_ and _[Koin](https://ktor.io/)_
+an API for Boruto anime heroes using _[Ktor](https://ktor.io/)_ and _[Koin](https://insert-koin.io/)_

-## 1.Plugins
+## Plugins
 Many applications require common functionality that is out of scope of the application logic.
 This could be things like serialization and content encoding, compression, headers, cookie support, etc. All of these are provided in Ktor by means of what we call Plugins.

 _[Plugins](https://ktor.io/docs/plugins.html)_ :

-- _[Routing](https://ktor.io/docs/plugins.html)_ : Routing is the core Ktor plugin for handling incoming requests in a server application.
+- _[Routing](https://ktor.io/docs/routing-in-ktor.html)_ : Routing is the core Ktor plugin for handling incoming requests in a server application.
 When the client makes a request to a specific URL (for example, /hello), the routing mechanism allows us to define how we want this request to be served.
 - _[Content negotiation and serialization](https://ktor.io/docs/serialization.html)_ : The ContentNegotiation plugin serves two primary purposes:

   - Negotiating media types between the client and server.
 For this, it uses the "Accept" and "Content-Type" headers.